Skip to main content

 How is Kymriah administered?

-Kymriah is administered as a suspension through a tube (intravenous catheter) into your vein.
+Kymriah is administered as a suspension through a tube (intravenous catheter) into your vein, typically in your arm.
 This single-dose infusion usually takes less than one hour.
-Continue reading
+Before you receive Kymriah, you may have chemotherapy for a few days to help prepare your body to receive the treatment.

 What to avoid when taking Gleevec?